15 Clinical Trial Patient Recruitment Companies (And How to Choose One)

 Are you looking for help at the beginning of your trial, or for “rescue” support?

 Companies sometimes specialize in support for different aspects of a trial.
-If your trial has been running for a while and struggled with recruitment, a company that advertises speed and efficiency may be your best choice.
+If your trial has been running for a while and struggled with patient enrollment, a company that advertises speed and efficiency may be your best choice.
 If you’re at the beginning of your trial and you’re looking for more strategic guidance for the full breadth of the trial, a different company that specializes in planning may be the right option.

 What kind of budget model are you looking for?